 I like the Queryshark blog run by agent Janet Reid, where she critiques queries that people have sent in.
 Curtis Brown agent Nathan Bransford also has some great guidance on query letters and other agent-related stuff.
 There is some debate about what constitutes a standard query, but I got into the habit of sending my first five pages along with the query letter UNLESS the agent's guidelines specified "send a query letter only".
 It mostly worked out OK; I got a lot of requests for more material.

 A few more notes about agents.

 Folks, there are scammers out there and there are useless waste of time people who call themselves agents but cannot sell your book.
-Do your due diligence, check out anyone you are considering querying at Absolute Write and at Preditors and Editors.
+Do your due diligence, check out anyone you are considering querying at Absolute Write.
 If they haven't sold books to advance-paying publishers and do not have a background in publishing/agenting, don't send to them.
 DO NOT EVER PAY AN AGENT UPFRONT.

 A note about new agents.

 One of the best ways of getting an agent is to approach someone who has just joined an agency or set up on their own.
 Provided they have a background in publishing (were an editor for a major publisher), or trained at another agency, then they are an excellent prospect as they will need to take on 20-30 clients fairly quickly, whereas an established agent may take on only two or three new clients a year.